-Section 504 is part of a federal law called the Rehabilitation Act of 1973.
-It is a civil rights law that prohibits discrimination against individuals with disabilities by entities that receive federal funds.
+Part of a federal law called the Rehabilitation Act of 1973, Section 504 is a civil rights law that prohibits discrimination against individuals with disabilities by entities that receive federal funds.
 Section 504 ensures that a person with a disability has equal access to programs and services operated by entities that have received federal funds, which may include the courts.
 The Rehabilitation Act will not be discussed in detail in this manual, because the ADA contains substantially similar provisions.